B4PzwL3YVGa6/sparrowdo/core-dsl.md

 ## Scp

-This function copy files from target host to remote host
+This function copies files from/to target host from/to remote host

 | function | description | usage |
 | -------- | ----------- | ----- |